jorycz/iMac-5K-display-convert/README.md

 ![jst xh fan noctua](cimages/800_fan%20top%20Noctua%20connector%20removed%20lines.jpeg)

 - Connect this connector (after soldering to PWM power cables) to driver board here
-- **Ignore cable colors on my pictures, just connect + on driver board to + cable on PWM module** and the same with -
+- **Ignore cable colors on pictures, connect +ve on driver board to +ve cable on PWM module** and the same with -ve
 - Polarity is written on the back of the driver board but to be sure, **use multimeter to check polarity!**

 | Power for PWM control module for Noctua fan | Polarity.
 Check with multimeter! |